HyagoOliveira/InputSystem/README.md

 > **Tip**: there is a similar component to display only the Action Maps from a InputActionMap: [InputActionMapPopup](/Runtime/Properties/InputActionMapPopup.cs)

+### Disables Mouse when using Gamepad

+Attach the [DisableCursorListener](/Runtime/Listeners/DisableCursorListener.cs) component in any GameObject to disables the mouse cursor when a gamepad is used and enables it again when keyboard/mouse is used.

+On Editor, if the mouse is outside the GameView, the cursor will be set to visible regardless if using gamepad or not.

 ## Installation

 ### Using the Package Registry Server